amgauthier1992/amgauthier1992/README.md

 <br/>

 ### What I'm Doing
-* ⚡ Refactoring old projects and building new ones to revamp my portfolio
+* 🖥️ Expanding my knowledge of Redux/Redux Toolkit and Typescript!
-* 🖥️ Expanding my knowledge of Next.js, Redux Toolkit and Typescript!
+* ⚡ Building new projects to reinforce my skills!
 * 👔 Preparing for interviews!

 ### Socials